vinz6751/genxtos/readme-mps.txt

 It is specifically targetted for the stock Atari ST/STe.

 Changelog:
+    Dark theme for EmuCON
+    Make medium resolution the default on colour screens.

 2024-11-24 VB:
 	* Merged current EmuTOS.
 But I'm not happy that linea_validate_color_index has to be used within the VDI, that should be refactored or done differently.